-Chapter 6, "Let as many bondservants as are under the yoke count their own masters worthy of all honor, so that the name of God and His doctrine may not be blasphemed."
+Chapter 6, ^{1 Timothy 6:1} "Let as many bondservants as are under the yoke count their own masters worthy of all honor, so that the name of God and His doctrine may not be blasphemed."
 Historians say there were as many as 60 million slaves in the Roman empire - perhaps half the population.
 Many of the early Christians were slaves.

-Paul tells them to respect their masters "that the name of God and His doctrine... not be blasphemed."
+Paul tells them to respect their masters 6:1 "that the name of God and His doctrine... not be blasphemed."

 It's provocative that Paul and the early church never denounced the institution of slavery in society.
-Clearly, they didn't think a human could own another human.
+Clearly, they didn't think a human being could own another human.
 In fact, Paul abolished slavery in the church.
-In Galatians 3:28 he states, "There is neither slave nor free... for you are all one in Christ..."
-In the Church slaves and slave-owners were placed on equal footing.
+In Galatians 3:28 he stated, Galatians 3:28 "There is neither slave nor free... for you are all one in Christ..."
+In the Church, slaves and slave owners were placed on equal footing.

 But in society at large, Paul never mounted a direct campaign to wipe out slavery.
 In his mind, slavery wasn't the real issue.
 If he had eliminated the system, there still would've been the attitude!
 There would still be wicked men trying to control the lives of other men.
 This goes on today in all kinds of nefarious forms.